 A prostatectomy is major surgery from which your body needs time to recover.
 Your doctor will discuss the details of your recovery with you.

-Typically patients stay in the hospital overnight after surgery and then need to recuperate at home for one to two weeks before returning to work.
+Typically patients stay in the hospital overnight after surgery and then need to recuperate at home for a month before returning to work.
 Most men can start to drive a few weeks after surgery.
 You should avoid heavy lifting for several weeks after surgery.
 It usually takes about six weeks for most men to feel back to normal.

 While you are in the hospital, you will probably be given pain medication by mouth and through a vein (intravenously) in your hand or arm.
 Your doctor also will probably give you a prescription for a pain medication that you can take at home once you are released from the hospital.
 Most patients can manage pain at home with acetaminophen (Tylenol) and ibuprofen (Motrin or Advil).

-The combination of anesthesia, lessened activity, and narcotic pain medicine often creates problems with bowel function.
+The combination of anesthesia, lessened activity and narcotic pain medicine often creates problems with bowel function.
 You may be prescribed stool softeners or laxatives.
-Drinking fluids, walking, and eating frequent, small, easily digestible meals will help relieve constipation.
+Drinking fluids, walking and eating frequent, small, easily digestible meals and fruit will help relieve constipation.

 When you wake up after surgery you will have a urinary catheter.
 This is a tube inserted through your urethra into your bladder to drain urine.
 The catheter will be connected to a bag that is taped to your leg.